projectsveltos/sveltos/docs/events/addon_event_deployment.md

     end
 ```

-In general, script is a customizable way to define complex events easily.
-Use it when filtering resources using labels is not enough.
+In the above YAML definition, an EventSource instance defines an __event__ as a creation/deletion of a Service with the label set to *sveltos: fv* but with a Lua script.

-When providing Sveltos with a [Lua script](https://www.lua.org/), Sveltos expects following format:
+When providing Sveltos with a [Lua script](https://www.lua.org/), Sveltos expects the following format:

-1. must contain a function ```function evaluate()```.
+1. It must contain a function ```function evaluate()```.
 This is the function that is directly invoked and passed a Kubernetes resource (inside the function ```obj``` represents the passed in Kubernetes resource).
 Any field of the obj can be accessed, for instance *obj.metadata.labels* to access labels;
-2. must return a Lua table with following fields:
+2. It must return a Lua table with the below fields:

-      - ```matching```: is a bool indicating whether the resource matches the EventSource instance;
+      - ```matching```: it is a bool indicating whether the resource matches the EventSource instance;
-      - ```message```: this is a string that can be set and Sveltos will print if set.
+      - ```message```: it is a string that can be set and Sveltos will print the value, if set.

-When writing an EventSource with Lua, it might be handy to validate it before using it.
+Before applying the Lua Event based definition, it is advisable to validate the script beforehand.
-In order to do so, clone [sveltos-agent](https://github.com/projectsveltos/sveltos-agent) repo.
-Then in *pkg/evaluation/events* directory, create a directory for your resource if one does not exist already.
-If a directory already exists, create a subdirectory.
-Inside it, create:
+To do so, clone the [sveltos-agent](https://github.com/projectsveltos/sveltos-agent) repo.
+Afterwards, in the *pkg/evaluation/events* directory, create a directory for your resource.
+If the directory already exists, create a subdirectory.

+Inside the newly created directory or subdirectory, create the below.

-1. file named ```eventsource.yaml``` containing the EventSource instance with Lua script;
+1. A file named ```eventsource.yaml``` containing the EventSource instance with Lua script;
-2. file named ```matching.yaml``` containing a Kubernetes resource supposed to be a match for the Lua script created in #1 (this is optional);
+2. A file named ```matching.yaml``` containing a Kubernetes resource supposed to be a match for the Lua script created in #1 (this is optional);
-3. file named ```non-matching.yaml``` containing a Kubernetes resource supposed to not be a match for the Lua script created in #1 (this is optional);
+3. A file named ```non-matching.yaml``` containing a Kubernetes resource supposed to not be a match for the Lua script created in #1 (this is optional);
-4. *make test*
+4. Run *make test*

+### Note

-That will load the Lua script, pass it the matching (if available) and non-matching (if available) resources and verify result (hs.matching set to true for matching resource, hs.matching set to false for the non matching resource).
+The above steps will load the Lua script, pass it the matching (if available) and non-matching (if available) resources and verify result (hs.matching set to true for matching resource, hs.matching set to false for the non matching resource).

 Resources of different kinds can be examined together.
 The __AggregatedSelection__ is an optional field and can be used to specify a Lua function that will be used to further select a subset of the resources that have already been selected using the ResourceSelector field.
-The function will receive the array of resources selected by ResourceSelectors.
-This field allows to perform more complex filtering or selection operations on the resources, looking at all resources together.
+The function will receive the array of resources selected by the `ResourceSelectors` and can be used as a way to perform more complex filtering or selection operations on the resources, looking at all of them together.
-This can be useful for more sophisticated tasks, such as identifying resources that are related to each other or that have similar properties.

 The Lua function must return a struct with:

-- "resources" field: slice of matching resorces;
+- `resources` field: slice of matching resorces;
-- "message" field: (optional) message.
+- `message` field: (optional) message.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1